canonical/ubuntu-core-docs/en/guides/go-to-production/intro.md

 ### Model assertion wrap up

 The signed model assertion is needed for the device to boot to completion.
 It says what the device image consists of.
-Standard (unmodified) model assertions are simple but may not provide enough update and reset functionaly for some production models.
-For these more advanced case, one creates and signs their own model assertion and through this the devices get access to updates for protected snaps, and,in the case of reset, they include any extra snaps you want.
+Standard (unmodified) model assertions are simple but may not provide enough update and reset functionality for some production models.
+For these more advanced cases, one creates and signs their own model assertion and through this the devices get access to updates for protected snaps, and, in the case of reset, they include any extra snaps you want.

 ## Serial Assertions